Master of Science - Physician Assistant Studies

 Physician assistants are licensed healthcare professionals qualified through academic and clinical experience to practice medicine or deliver medical services with the supervision and direction of a licensed physician who is responsible for the performance of that physician assistant (PA).
 It is part of a PA’s comprehensive responsibilities to: conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, assist in surgery, and write prescriptions.
 Within the physician-PA relationship, physician assistants exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.

-Recent research from the American Academy of Physician Assistants (AAPA) shows that the nationwide median compensation is $90,000 for PAs who are paid only a salary, and $100,000 when PAs earn a base salary plus a bonus.
+Recent research from the American Academy of Physician Assistants (AAPA) shows that the nationwide median compensation is $90,000 for PAs.
 Since 2006, the PA profession has grown by 34 percent, with more than 6,000 new PAs graduating and entering the workforce each year.
-Today, PAs can be found practicing medicine in every medical and surgical specialty and setting throughout the U.S. Of the approximately 100,000 PAs in the nation, 1 in 10 is licensed in New York.
+Today, PAs can be found practicing medicine in primary care as well as medical and surgical subspecialties throughout the U.S. Of the approximately 100,000 PAs in the nation, 1 in 10 is licensed in New York.